Mike-Gao/occt/samples/qt/OCCTOverview/ReadMe.md

 should be changed by user to provide paths to QT directory and CasCade installation directory.
 * **src** and **res** directories provide source and resources files.

-The directory <i> samples/Overview/code </i> contains the source code of samples.
+The directory <i> samples/OCCTOverview/code </i> contains the source code of samples.

-2. How to build Qt Overview application
+2. How to build Qt OCCTOverview application
 ---------------------------------

 * Edit custom.bat file.
 It is necessary to define following variables: